robocorp/rpaframework/packages/assistant/docs/Migration-Guide.md

 * Keyword `Run Dialog` no longer accepts the `clear` and `debug` arguments
 * Keyword `Show dialog` was completly removed and async behaviour is only supported through callbacks
 * Keywords `Wait dialog`, `Wait all dialogs`, `Close dialog` and `Close all dialogs` were completly removed
+* Keyword `Add file input` no longer supports a `destination` argument.
+If file copying is required it should be done manually with `RPA.FileSystem.Copy File`

 Besides this, the general look-and-feel of the UI and the components have changed.